• Link to Facebook

 Consider this: “Despite the fact that more than 90% of car accidents involve human error, three-quarters (73 percent) of drivers consider themselves better-than-average drivers.”

+That sounds delusional.
+The same thing happens in trading.
 Most people think they can beat the markets.
-But is this true?
+But is that true?

-According to Wikipedia, “confidence is a state of being clear-headed either that a hypothesis or prediction is correct or that a chosen course of action is the best or most effective.
-Confidence comes from a Latin word ‘fidere’ which means “to trust”; therefore, having self-confidence is having trust in one’s self.”
+First, what is confidence?
+According to Wikipedia, confidence is “a state of being clear-headed either that a hypothesis or prediction is correct or that a chosen course of action is the best or most effective.”
+The word comes from the Latin fidere, “to trust.”
+So self-confidence is trust in yourself, and that is a good thing to have.

 “Too many people overvalue what they are not and undervalue what they are.” – Malcolm S. Forbes